Alezrik/unreal-top-down/README.md

 - The `TransformSender` (`UTransformSender`) and `TransformReceiver` (`UTransformReceiver`) components can be added to Actors to sync the `Transform` state between Unreal workers and SpatialOS.
 - A `TransformReceiver` simply reads values from the `TransformState` and exposes them in public methods for consumption by your game-specific logic.
 - A `TransformSender` will read the Actor's location and rotation every frame, and send `TransformState` updates to SpatialOS, but only if it is running on an Unreal worker that is authoritative over the transform of that entity.
 - For now, the same code runs on an Unreal Fsim / managed worker and an Unreal Client.
 When we build our project, both a client and fsim are generated in the `build/assembly/worker` folder, with the only difference being that the former connects to SpatialOS with `WorkerType = "UnrealClient"` and the latter with `WorkerType = "UnrealFsim"`.
+The latter is also built as an Unreal dedicated server, which means that unnecessary extras such as rendering and audio are stripped out, and it is headless; it runs as a background process.
 See the Gsim bridge settings and the player lifecycle manager for how we distinguish between the two in the Gsim.